ArentasMeinorius/FoodWaste/4aprasas.md

 ### On Operational view
 The whole system:
 We need to be able to automatically give out SLAs to our users to be able to provide our services.
 This includes basic services, cookie usage, etc.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ## Security perspective